The Earl & Countess, Thirlestane Castle

 Two dogs are welcome with a charge of £15 per dog.
 Dogs must be clean and dry before access into the wider property, should be kept off the furniture and are not permitted in the bedrooms.
 It is important to note that there is no private enclosed garden space and dogs must be kept on a lead in the immediate grounds and across wider farmland.

 The bedrooms feature high quality bed linen.
 A hairdryer is supplied in each bedroom.
-Towels and guest toiletries are provided.
+Towels, robes and guest toiletries are provided.

 Wi-Fi & Mobile Coverage

 Wi-Fi is available.
 Mobile signal is best on the 02 and EE network.
 This improves outside in the grounds.

 Heating throughout the property which is thermostatically controlled.